Tokyo-Kyoto-Osaka 10-Day Itinerary

 Afternoon

 • Honestly, days in Japan get physically tiring.
-It usually involves an unusual amount of walking.
-If you would like to take a breather day, swing by this climbing gym in Namba to give your legs some break but still help work up an appetite to continue to sample all the amazing food Osaka has to offer.
-If you want to continue to do more exploration, take a day trip to Nara.
+It involves an unusual high amount of walking.
+I took Day 7 as a breather day and swung by this climbing gym in Namba to give my legs a break and to help work up an appetite to continue to sample all the amazing food Osaka has to offer.
+I also did some shopping, since prices here are lower than Tokyo, and my partner got a hair cut.

 Evening